Quantum lozenge tiling and entanglement phase transition: Ergodicity of the Hamiltonian and uniqueness of the ground state

-We establish the ergodicity of the Hamiltonian in two steps: First by showing the tiling Hamiltonian $H_T$ relates all color-blind tiling configurations to the sharkskin surface in Fig.~\ref{fig:Mintiling}, corresponding to the minimal height configuration.
-Then since the color mixing Hamiltonian $H_\Gamma$ mixes the coloring of each neighboring pairs in this configuration, following the reversed path of removal of cubes to the sharkskin surface, the distant entangled pairs in the original random dome surfaces can have any allowed coloring with a total of $s^{N_C}$ choices.
+The ergodicity of the Hamiltonian can be established in two steps: First by showing the tiling Hamiltonian $H_T$ relates all color-blind tiling configurations to the rhombille tiling in Fig.~\ref{fig:Mintiling}, corresponding to the minimal height configuration.
+Then since the color mixing Hamiltonian $H_\Gamma$ mixes the coloring of each neighboring pairs in this configuration, following the reversed path of removal of cubes to the rhombille tiling, the distant entangled pairs in the original random dome surfaces can have any allowed coloring with a total of $s^{N_C}$ choices.